Pre Taxidermy Care of your Specimen

 Removing from the Woods:

 Do this immediately without allowing thawing and refreezing of your specimen.
 This will prevent bacteria from ruining your trophy.
-Treat your cape as well or better than your meat because heat and moisture cause bacterial growth, the main cause of hair slippage.
+Treat your cape as well or better than your meat because heat and moisture cause bacterial growth, the main cause of hair slippage and poor hide quality.